ssanj/babyloncandle/posts/2015-06-07-obstacle-subtraction.md

 > I call this IDEA SUBTRACTION.
 Subtract the perceived obstacles to an idea and (BAM!) you find that many more ideas are born from that.

-I prefer to call this "obstacle subtraction", as no ideas are actually subtracted.
-Details.
-The idea is brilliant a per usual. :)
+I prefer to call this "obstacle subtraction".

-The next time you have an idea which has some obstacles in its way, think about what you could do if these obstacles didn't exist.
+The next time you are faced with some obstacles, think about what you could do if these obstacles didn't exist.
 What would be your next move?